prrao87/prrao87.github.io/content/posts/vector-db-4/index.md

 ## Conclusions

 Whew!
 This has been a long road toward understanding the internals of vector databases.
-I've been thinking about this topic for most of 2023, and have been down many rabbit-holes, having a ton of interesting conversations with developers, CEOs and other folks experimenting with these tools and technologies. 🤓
+I've been thinking deeply about this topic for most of 2023, and have been down many rabbit-holes, having had a ton of interesting conversations with developers, CEOs and other folks experimenting with these tools and technologies. 🤓

-As vector DBs continue to evolve in this rapidly changing space, I think the key takeaways from this series, at least for me, is that there is no one-size-fits-all solution.
-The best way to choose a vector database is to first understand the requirements of your use case, and then test out the different solutions on your own data.
+As vector DBs continue to evolve in this rapidly changing space, I think the key takeaway from this series, at least for me, is that there is no one-size-fits-all solution.
+The best way to choose a vector database stack is to first understand the requirements and constraints of your use case, and then test out the different solutions on your own data.

-In my experience, purpose-built solutions are the better option, because they have a wider of suite of functions, are able to implement cutting-edge solutions due to starting from a clean-slate, and they also contain a host of optimizations that incumbent vendors just can't prioritize for.
-Looking ahead, I'm particularly focusing on two databases built in Rust 🦀, namely, Qdrant and LanceDB, which are my go-to solutions for any POCs and experiments.
+In my experience, purpose-built solutions are the superior option, because they have a wider of suite of functions, are able to implement cutting-edge solutions due to starting from a clean-slate, and they also contain a host of optimizations that incumbent vendors just can't prioritize for.
+Looking ahead, I'm particularly excited about two databases built in Rust 🦀, namely, Qdrant and LanceDB, which will be my go-to solutions for any POCs and experiments.
 They're both innovating at a new level in very different ways, and most importantly, they both have a **developer-first** philosophy, with a rapidly growing community.
 Regardless of which vendor you fancy, I urge you to join me and many others in exploring these tools further! 🤓

 If you like listening to podcasts, I speak about these topics at length in the [Practical AI Podcast](https://practicalai.fm/234).
 Happy learning, and keep coding! 🚀